Mewriick/Blazor.GoogleMap/README.md

 Blazor component for GoogleMap which allows to manipulate with GoogleMap just with C# language and no JS is required.

 ## IMPORTANT!
-This is very very first version and API it will increase and also documentation.
+This is very very first prewview version and API it will increase and also documentation.

 # Instalation
 [![NuGet Pre Release](https://img.shields.io/badge/nuget-0.0.1-preview-orange.svg)](https://www.nuget.org/packages/Blazor.GoogleMap)